-The book is definitely for Disney Geeks.
-That fact is validated with a stamp of legitimacy in the form of a foreward by Chief Creative Officer of Pixar, John Lasseter.
+The book is definitely for Disney geeks — a fact that is validated with a stamp of legitimacy in the form of a foreword by Chief Creative Officer of Pixar, John Lasseter.
 He talks about his experiences early in his Disney career with eating on the studio lot and more broadly about the impressive work by Smothers to compile all the information in the book.
 Plus the Afterword by Imagineer Tom Fitzgerald really drives it home.

-So what exactly does EAT LIKE WALT cover?
+So what exactly do the pages EAT LIKE WALT serve up?

 It’s more than just a recap of what the head of the Disney empire liked to eat.
 Sure, there’s plenty of fantastic history about Walt’s upbringing and how food factored into his life.
 But the book expands on this concept to cover how food touched Walt’s career life, too.